krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### An app uses an API Gateway Regional Rest API.
 It's just gone global and performance has suffered

 in that case, they might want to convert the API to an edge-optimized API to optimize for a global user base.
 And then it will use the CloudFront edge network and improve latency and performance.

+- Put Amazon CloudFront in front of your API.
+  - Uses global edge locations
+  - Caches responses (if possible)
+- Switch to Edge-Optimized API Gateway: Edge-optimized endpoint - This automatically uses CloudFront under the hood
+- Multi-region deployment (true global): For serious scale:
+  - Deploy API + Lambda in multiple regions
+  - Route users using: Amazon Route 53 latency-based routing

 #### A legacy application uses many batch scripts that process data and pass on to the next script.
 And it's complex and difficult to maintain.